 - Widom (1999).
 Posttraumatic stress disorder in abused and neglected children grown up.
 American Journal of Psychiatry, 156, 1223-1229.

 - Felitti, V.J., Anda, R.F., Nordenberg, D., Williamson, D.F., Spitz, A.M., et al. (1998).
 Relationship of childhood abuse and household dysfunction to many of the leading causes of death in adults.
 American Journal of Preventive Medicine, 14, 245-258.

 - Lisak, D. & Luster, L. (1994).
 Educational, occupational and relationship histories of men who were sexually and/or physically abused as children.
 Journal of Traumatic Stress, 7, 507-523.

-*There are many more studies than these.
+*There are many more studies than these referencing the one in six statistic.
 Our goal here is to summarize some key research that has been published by respected scientists, in reputable journals, after their work was reviewed and approved by their scientific peers.
 For a detailed discussion of definitions and research methods, see former advisory board member Dr. Jim Hopper’s Sexual Abuse of Males.

 Give us your feedback